datavzrd/datavzrd.github.io/src/docs/tutorial.rst

         display-mode: detail

 For the former two, ``display-mode: hidden`` is used, which means that the columns are not displayed at all.
-For the latter, ``display-mode: detail`` is used, which means that the value appears with all others of the same dsiplay mode when a ``+`` button at the beginning of the row is clicked.
+For the latter, ``display-mode: detail`` is used, which means that the value appears with all others of the same display mode when a ``+`` button at the beginning of the row is clicked.

 The updated configuration looks like this: